Mentorflare: The Do’s & Dont’s of Grad School

 So I agree with Aika on that like I was working in tech previously and initially I was learning a lot and but soon after I plateaued and I just felt that I wasn't challenging myself enough.

-I wasn't probably, I wanted to do more interesting stuff and though that was not enough for me to like push myself to you know go to grad school however one day I was just reading a technical paper written by one of the CMU professors and that just set it off for me.
+I wasn't probably, I wanted to do more interesting stuff and though that was not enough for me to like push myself to you know go to grad school.

 Right off the bat I knew that I wanted to learn more and you know the idea of like reading papers by some authors and actually meeting them in person that's so inspiring and that's what has been incredible.

 Yeah that's that's been my journey.
-That's great thank you.
+That's great, thank you.
 I know that people have so many different reasons for grad school so I really appreciate all your different reasons.

 I think one of the first things that people consider when thinking about applying and possibly going to grad school is taking a gap year especially for undergrads that's what you know you consider.